rackerlabs/support-how-to/content/how-to/cloud-backup/cloud-backup-troubleshooting-on-windows-2012-servers/index.md

    - If service net is enabled
    - The agent version

 5. To the right of the system name, review the status of the backup agent.
 The backup status is **connected** or **disconnected**.
-6. Wait ten seconds to ensure that the status is accurate because it can change after a few seconds.
+6. Wait ten seconds to ensure that the status is accurate because it can change quick.
 7. After 10 seconds, perform one of the following actions:

    - If the status is **connected**, contact Rackspace Support.
    - If the status is **disconnected**, restart the DriveClient service, as shown in the next section.

 ## Restart the DriveClient service

 1. Log in to the server via RDP and click the **Windows&reg;** symbol in the bottom-left corner.
 2. Click the **Search** icon in the top-right corner.
 3. Enter **services.msc** in the search field.
 4. Locate the DriveClient service, right-click it, and select the **Restart**.
 A pop-up window shows the status of the restart.
 5. After the restart completes, find the DriveClient service again in the **Services (Local)** list, and ensure that its status is **Running**.
-6. Ensure that the DriveClient is configured to start at bootup:
+6. Ensure that the **DriveClient** is configured to start at bootup:

    a.
 Right-click the DriveClient service and click **Properties**.
    b.
 Click the drop-down list next to **Startup type** and select **Automatic** (if not already selected).
    c.
 Click the **OK** button at the bottom of the page.
    d.
 After the service restarts, check the Cloud Control Panel to ensure the service is running.

 7. Perform one of the following:
    - If the agent is connected, contact Rackspace Technical Support.
    - If the agent is not connected, attach the backup log to a technical support ticket.
 The backup log is located at **C:\ProgramData\Driveclient\log\driveclient.log**.
 Rackspace Support uses the log file to expedite a response to the issue.